North Light Arts Mission: (2021-12-22)

 Creative Assistants: Justine Watt

 ‘Soil’ Project Manager 2021 to 2022: pm.northlightarts(at)gmail(dot)com

 Associate Members: Maggie Struckmeier, Lucy Dunce, Michael Litzau Forup, Tracy Morgan, Justine Watt, Georgina Brown.

 Our Aims are to develop quality site specific arts to:

 - Instigate a collective discourse around arts, environment and communities as a catalyst for change

 - Generate inclusive, individual and collective opportunity for the benefit of a wide range of people;

 - Connect people to their environments through work that explores international and global issues of local relevance;

-- Promote the well being of our communities and contribute to sustainable, social and economic development.
+- Promote access and inclusion for the well being of our communities, contributing to sustainable, social and economic